17gungunverma/notePad_project/README.md

-# VirtuBox 📝
+# Notepad 📝

-VirtuBox is a full-stack **Note Taking Web Application** that allows users to securely create, manage, update, and delete notes.
+Notepad is a full-stack **Note Taking Web Application** that allows users to securely create, manage, update, and delete notes.
 It is built using modern web technologies with authentication and a clean UI.

 ---